RaizielSoulwareOS/SoulwareOS-Coalescian-Language/SoulwareOS/0_1 Pillar 1 - Somantics/README.md

 2. **The Channels of Sensation:** A guide to the different modalities through which the body communicates.
 3. **Grounding in Biological Systems:** A map connecting the signals to observable physical processes.

+**Note on Asynchronous Flows:** This framework assumes live, somatic communication.
+For asynchronous contexts (e.g., text, email), the Somantic Layer is muted.
+This requires a new set of operators and protocols to explicitly check for `presence` and `intent`.
+These can be found in Pillar 3 - Operators.

 ## 1. The Somantic Vector: A Multi-Dimensional Analysis of State

 Every somatic signal, no matter how complex, can be understood not as a single feeling, but as a "live vector"—a point in a multi-dimensional space.
 To read your own state (`presence.scan(self)`), you are essentially plotting your position along these six fundamental axes.